Do you want to use data residing in SAP ERP for analytics or machine learning ?

 |Realtime only with structure||Enables real-time replication and tracks object-level changes without performing an initial data load.
 Available when CDC is supported and for tables.|

-The replication task is ready to run at this point.
-Before running the task, you can edit one or more replication objects by selecting the objects and making changes at the bottom of the screen.
+Before running the task, you need to set-up some parameters.
+You can also add one or more replication objects by selecting the objects and making changes at the bottom of the screen.

 In the projection area, you can add, edit or remove columns.